poorvika11/RevenueRevolution/README.md

 investigation of sales variables and other factors like quantity, revenue, and profit analysis, the project is anticipated to answer the issues raised by the management.
 The project will perform a thorough analysis to identify the improvements required to boost income and reduce waste.

+Excel sheet has the data and the details how data has been analysed.